ArduPilot/ardupilot_wiki/common/source/docs/common-aerotenna-usd1.rst

 .. note::

-   Support for this sensor is available in Ardupilot firmware versions 4.0 and later
+   Support for this sensor is available in ArduPilot firmware versions 4.0 and later

 Where to Buy
 ------------